NoharOSP/Perfect_Works_Build/README.md

 DISCLAIMER: Some of the patches were designed to work in tandem with each other.
 The exp/gold patch was designed to work with the lower encounter rate patch.
 The monster stats, character stats and items patches all act as a rebalancing hack.
 They can be used separately from each other, but they were designed with the mindset of using them together.

 ## Version history:

+### Version 0.3.5:

+11/22/2023

+- Fix to fatal glitch with the patcher where options won't load if the Modes tab is selected.
+- Hard mode is outrighted stated to be intended for veterans in the tooltip.
+- Graphical fix to the gear UI in battle is no longer exclusive to the items/spells and story script.
+- Omnigears have been buffed so that their attacks use 50% less fuel, while their Special Options use 20% less fuel.
+- Elly's agility has been increased to 9.
+- Xenogears' attacks cost no fuel.

 ### Version 0.3.4: